 The International Center is working to keep up to date information available on their website.
 Please take a moment to review the most recent articles on the front page of the International Center website, in addition to the International Center Updates Regarding COVID-19 webpage

 Are there going to be engagement activities in the Fall term?

 The Honors Program will be offering remote engagement activities throughout the Fall term to provide opportunities to interact with the Honors cohort and engage in learning opportunities.

-You can visit our Honors Community webpage to learn more about community-building opportunities, and our Honors F20 Activities and Engagement Opportunities website to find a list of Fall events.
+You can visit our Honors Community webpage to learn more about community-building opportunities for the term.
 Keep an eye on our events calendar and This Week in Honors to learn more about upcoming events.

 If I am not living in Honors Housing, can I still participate in Honors engagement activities?

 Yes!
 All Honors activities planned by the Honors RA team in South Quad are 100% virtual for the foreseeable future, allowing any Honors student, regardless of location, to participate safely.

 Events information can be found on the Honors Event Calendar and in our This Week in Honors newsletter.

 What are the important deadlines for the upcoming term?

 Please see the Office of the Registrar’s Academic Calendar and Registration Deadlines